Step 4. Specify Account Settings

-At the Account step of the wizard, choose whether you want to use an IAM role or one-time access keys of an IAM user to allow Veeam Backup for AWS to perform the restore operation, and whether you want Veeam Backup for AWS to deploy worker instances in the production account.
+At the Account step of the wizard, you can choose whether you want to use an IAM role, an AWS account or one-time access keys of an IAM user to allow Veeam Backup for AWS to perform the restore operation.
 For information on the permissions that the IAM role or IAM user must have to perform the restore operation, see EC2 Restore IAM Permissions.

 Important